ricokahler/flair/README.md

 What I like about this pattern is that it's clear that the styles you're writing are for a component and you can even have the integrate some styling APIs right into the component's API (i.e. its props).

-For example, in material-ui, a parent component can override `title` styles like so:
+For example, in Material UI, a parent component can override `title` styles like so:

 ```js
 // Parent.js